cesaraustralia/GeneticRiskIndex/README.md

 aws s3 cp fire_severity.tif s3://genetic-risk-index-bucket/fire_severity.tif
 ```

-These only need to be uploaded once, unless you need to changed them.
+These only need to be uploaded once, unless you need to change them.
 Then we
 can upload the csv containing the taxa we want to process in this batch:

 ```